MULTIDISCIPLINARY PSYCHOSOCIAL CANCER RESEARCH GROUP

 Anna-Maija Talvitie, M.H.Sc., email@example.com

 Talvitie is working as a doctoral researcher at Tampere University.
 Her field of study is health sociology, and the research focuses on prostate cancer patients’ quality of life changes after receiving cancer treatment.
 Anna-Maija is especially interested in quality of life measurements, and in different methodological approaches that can be applied in the study.
-She is currently collecting new data for QPro3-project, and taking part in developing quality control for prostate cancer treatment in Pirkanmaa district.
+She is currently collecting new data for QPro3-project, and taking part in developing quality control for prostate cancer treatment in the Pirkanmaa district.